Mingle the Mouse

 His stomach felt quite sickly

-So he gladly went without
+So he chose to go without

 A morsel seemed as poison